Phone - (07) 5658 0040

-We deliver top quality training, providing you with the necessary skills to recognise and control such hazards within the rigging industry.
+We deliver top quality training, providing you with the necessary skills to recognize and control such hazards within the rigging industry.
 Our highly accredited trainers and assessors have an abundance of knowledge that comes from years of experience, this will give you the assurance and confidence to gain employment across many sectors.

-Our basic, intermediate and advanced rigging courses are all designed to give you the necessary training to perform rigging operations in many different working environments including construction, mining, shipyards and the entertainment industry.
+Our basic, intermediate and advanced rigging courses are all designed to give you the necessary training to perform rigging operations in many different working environments including construction, mining, shipyards, and the entertainment industry.